Q. Why Should I use a Loss Assessor to handle my claim?

 Any claim made on the policy is likely to have an impact on your no claims bonus, each insurer will differ.
 It is important to weigh up the benefit of the claim and the potential impact.
 We can advise of the potential impact to your policy on an individual basis.
 The onus is on the policyholder to advise any future insurer of previous claims.
 See our article on Why a Small Insurance Claim Is Not Worth Filing.

-No. Loss Assessors are independent, but would work closely with a large number of contractors, architects, engineers, surveyors and other construction professionals.
-We could however assist with recommendations and if required, project manage the repairs.
+Loss Assessors are independent and don’t directly complete the reinstatement works.
+However, we do work closely with a large number of contractors, architects, engineers, surveyors and other construction professionals.
+We can assist with selection of contractors and recommendations and if required, project manage the repairs.

 Q. Why did I get paid less than I was insured for?